mwvgroup/Pitt-Google-Broker/docs/source/broker/components/tracking-metadata.rst

 Each morning, night conductor processes the Pub/Sub "counter" subscriptions, collects the metadata, and stores it in the metadata BigQuery table.
 See the script at broker/night_conductor/end_night/process_pubsub_counters.py.
-(todo: move this to broker_utils).

-Currently, the collected metadata includes the publish time of each message, and information about the original Kafka stream and the Avro file storage.
+Currently, the collected metadata includes the publish timestamp of each message, and information about the Avro file storage and the survey's originating Kafka stream.

 To track additional metadata:

-1. Add the information to a custom attribute(s) on the appropriate Pub/Sub message.
+1. Add desired information to a custom attribute(s) on the appropriate Pub/Sub message.
+   Note, the message's publish timestamp is automatically attached; it does not need to be added manually.

-2. Add the Pub/Sub topic and subscription to the resource names in broker/night_conductor/end_night/process_pubsub_counters.py.
+2. If this is a new Pub/Sub stream, add the topic/subscription to the resource names in the processing script at broker/night_conductor/end_night/process_pubsub_counters.py.

-3. Add a corresponding column to the schema of the metadata BigQuery table.
+3. Add the corresponding column(s) to the schema template(s) for the metadata table(s)
+   in broker/setup_broker/templates/.
-   The column name(s) will be: the name(s) of the custom attribute(s) from step 1 plus the name stub of the publishing topic, separated by a double underscore.
+   The column name(s) will be: the name(s) of the attribute(s) plus the name stub of the publishing topic, separated by a double underscore.
+   If this is a new Pub/Sub stream, remember to add a column for the publish timestamp.